ubco-mds-2020-labs/dashboard-project-data551_g5/README.md

 Visit our App - [Click here](https://dashboardgroup5final.herokuapp.com)
 ## Who we are?

-A fun and energetic team who decided to go all grey withan unfathomed topic of Suicides!
+A fun and energetic team who decided to go all grey with an unfathomed topic of Suicides!

 We are students in the Master of Data Science program at The University of British Columbia.
 You can reach out to us anytime, we have a lot of ideas that are up for Dashing!